Adam Koets: College career

 Koets attended Oregon State University where he played offensive tackle.
 After redshirting in 2002, Koets played in five games in 2003 as a redshirt freshman.
 In 2004, he started all 12 games.
 As a junior in 2005, Koets started all 11 games at left tackle.
 His play assisted Beaver running back Yvenson Bernard to rank ninth in the nation with a 120.1 yards per game average and quarterback Matt Moore to finish second in the Pac-10 for yards per game passing at 271.1 yards per game.
 In his senior year in 2006, Koets was a second-team All Pac-10 Conference selection after helping the team to average 360.6 yards per game.
 He started all 13 games his senior season.
 In his time with Oregon State, he was a three-time Academic All-Pac-10 Conference selection.
 He graduated with a major in International Business and a minor in German.

 Professional career

-New York Giants

-Koets was drafted by the Giants in the sixth round of the 2007 NFL Draft.
+Koets was selected by the Giants in the sixth round of the 2007 NFL draft with the 189th overall pick.
 During his four-year career, he played eleven games, starting four.
 In the 2007 postseason, he started the 2007–08 NFL playoffs.

 He was released from the Physically Unable to Perform list on November 8, 2011.